swiftlang/swift-evolution/proposals/0336-distributed-actor-isolation.md

 > **Note:** We could eventually generalize this more mutable `self` in class/actor initializer mechanism, however that would be done as separate Swift Evolution proposal.
 We are aware [this feature was requested before](https://forums.swift.org/t/allow-self-x-in-class-convenience-initializers/15924), and feels like a natural follow up to this proposal to generalize this capability.

-Note also that, realistically, there is only one correct way to implement a distributed actor's Codability (as well as `Hashable` and `Equatable` conformances), because the only property that is related to its identity, and is known to both local and remote "sides" is the identity, as such implementations of those protocols must be directly derived from the `id` property of a distributed actor.
+Note also that, realistically, there is only one correct way to implement a distributed actor's codability (as well as `Hashable` and `Equatable` conformances), because the only property that is related to its identity, and is known to both local and remote "sides" is the identity, as such implementations of those protocols must be directly derived from the `id` property of a distributed actor.

-The capability, to share actor references actoss to other (potentially remote) distributed actors, is crucial for location-transparency and the ability to "send actor references around" which enables developers to implement "call me later" style patterns (since we cannot do so with closures, as they are not serializable).
-In a way, this is similar to the delegate pattern, known to developers on Apple platforms: where we offer an instance to some other object, that will call lifecycle or other types of methods on the delegage whenever certain events happen.
+The capability, to share actor references across to other (potentially remote) distributed actors, is crucial for location-transparency and the ability to "send actor references around" which enables developers to implement "call me later" style patterns (since we cannot do so with closures, as they are not serializable).
+In a way, this is similar to the delegate pattern, known to developers on Apple platforms: where we offer an instance to some other object, that will call lifecycle or other types of methods on the delegate whenever certain events happen.

 To illustrate how this capability is used in practice, let us consider the following turn-based distributed `Game` example, which waits until it has enough players gathered, and then kicks off the game by notifying all the players (regardless _where_ they are located) that the game is now starting.